nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 				<div class="section-text">
 					<div class="section-t">Dedicated to B2B ecommerce solutions</div>
 					<div class="section-descr">
-						Despite the consistent trend of transferring popular B2C shopping experience features onto the B2B market, B2B interactions are actually quite different, which presents a number of unique characteristics at every stage of the business process.
-This, in turn, has to influence architecture and functionality of the specialized B2B ecommerce platforms.
-Although certain popular business models, like self-service, marketplaces, etc. seem fairly similar, the business strategy behind them along with the related data is in fact also oftentimes drastically different in B2B ecommerce.
+						While there are similarities between B2C and B2B ecommerce platforms, the actual B2B interactions are quite different, and present a number of unique characteristics and challenges at every stage of the business process.
+This means that, for a successful Ecommerce implementation, both short and long term, the architecture and functionality of the platform needs to be specific to the B2B market.
+So while certain business activities, such as a product marketplace, may seem similar between B2B and B2C, the actual business logic and processes are drastically different.
 					</div>
 				</div>
 			</div>